JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 3. Broadlands Fish Carrier at M27 TV1
 4. River Little test at Conagar Bridge

 The interfacing module to Environment Agency database is the class __ImportFromEA__ in __EnvironAgency.py__.
-However, the Testwood GS station of EA has a severe data missing issue, with data from Apr 2018- Aug 2021 and in low quality (unchecked estimation).
+However, the Testwood GS station of EA has a severe data missing issue, containing data from Apr 2018- Aug 2021 only and in low quality (unchecked estimation).
-Filling missing values is very important because rejecting data can significantly decrease the dataset size and forecasting reliability.
+Filling missing values is essential because rejecting data can significantly decrease the dataset size and forecasting reliability.

-To fill the gap, I imputed it with the data from [National River Flow Archive] (https://nrfa.ceh.ac.uk/data/search), which has a Broadlands GS station that locates at the upstream of Testwood GS, Conagar Bridge GS and Test Back GS stations(look at the hydrology map for a clearer idea).
+To fill the gap, I imputed the flow readings of a Broadlands Gauging Station(GS) owned by [National River Flow Archive] (https://nrfa.ceh.ac.uk/data/search), which locates slightly upstream of Conagar Bridge GS and Test Back GS stations(look at the hydrology map for a clearer idea).
 Given the proximity between the stations, it is possible to achieve the approximation.
-To validate my idea, I extract the data from all the stations and first plotted them to compare:
+To validate my idea, I extract the data from all the stations:

 Time series            |  Scatter :-------------------------:|:-------------------------: